gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/08_publish_Pointcloud.rst.txt

 Name         Description                             Type
 ===========  ======================================  ==============
-Connection   Link with the Connect component         Connect Point Cloud  Input for a Pointcloud                  Pointcloud
+Connection   Link with the Connect component         Connect Point Cloud  Input for a Point cloud                  Point cloud
 ===========  ======================================  ==============

-  - Pointclouds have a tendency to be strain on your pc, in those cases see more under the tool section of radii
+  - Point clouds have a tendency to be strain on your pc, in those cases see more under the tool section of radii

 **Output**